 Almost three years after the Court of Appeal found in favour of Mrs Brazel in her claim against her employer, Harpur Trust, the Supreme Court has upheld the Court of Appeal’s decision.

-The Supreme Court acknowledged that its decision would see affected term time only staff receive a higher rate of holiday pay than staff who work all year round.
+The Supreme Court acknowledged that its decision would see affected term time working staff receive a higher rate of holiday pay than staff who work all year round.
 However, the Supreme Court’s reasoning for its ruling was that Parliament had set out a clear method for calculating an average week’s pay and that the 12.07% mechanism was contrary to that method.
 The fact that Mrs Brazel would be entitled to a proportionately greater holiday entitlement than year-round workers was considered by the Supreme Court to be fully compliant with the law.

 - Term time only staff with regular hours receive their full 5.6 weeks of statutory paid holiday each year, regardless of the number of weeks they have worked that year.
 This figure cannot be pro-rated.
 For some part-years workers who are retained on permanent contracts but who only work for a couple of weeks a year, such as exam invigilators, this will result in an extraordinary holiday entitlement.
 Schools may want to take the opportunity to consider whether they wish to continue with this practice for such staff, or whether a move to short fixed term contracts would be preferable.